aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/speech-doc.rst

 ..
 NOTE::
     Before you test the robot make sure that your robot is in an open space with no obstacles or edges next to it.

-From the ROS Master node(the Turtlebot's laptop) run the following commands:
+From the ROS Mastegaitech_doclaptop run the following commands:

 .. code-block:: linux

    roslaunch rbx1_bringup turtlebot_minimal_create.launch

-To make the monitoring process easier bring up `rqt_console` by running:
+To make the monitoring process easier bring up ``rqt_console`` by running:

 .. code-block:: linux